wrld-vlone/exeter-selfbot/README.md

-# exeter has been added loggers mutiple times this exeter is made by xanthe/azael1337 with no logger.
+# Exeter has had logger many times 2tacey puts a logger tno moncler puts a logger and etc.
+# This version of exeter logger has been removed, Check for yourself if you don't believe me